-I decided to do a month full of meal planning.
-We’ll plan for some of our dining out experiences, but I’m curious to see how we can stick to a monthly meal plan versus a weekly meal plan.
+For this post, I decided to do a month full of meal planning.
+Our family meal plans every week – even when we’re traveling we make a plan!
 I have 31 meals listed below – a few meals are duplicates.
-And I don’t have any of our eating out nights in this list.
 If we have to shift meals around, it will be ok.
 We do grocery shopping once a week, so I know we will have everything on hand (and can move meals to the following week if necessary.)
 Several of the meals are linked to their recipes.
 Some are recipes not online, and some of the meals are pizza or grilled cheese.

 In order for food to not go bad, we try to eat what is freshest earlier in the week.
 Fresh vegetables are imperative to be eaten early on.
 Vegetables that can last 5 or 6 days get pushed to Thursday and Friday.
 Occasionally, we’ll swing by the store to pick up something late in the week if we don’t think it’s going to last long.